Our Sustainable living Lifestyle by Mat Redsell

 We have an income from the sale of our oils and flour but in order to better our farm our pensions are used for making better soils health and improving our farm life.

-Many people are attracted by the thought of a sustainable lifestyle but the reality is sometimes over whelming.
-The tools and life skills need are something that takes years to develop.
+Many people are attracted by the thought of a sustainable lifestyle but the reality is usually over whelming.
+The hours, tools and life skills need are something that takes years to develop.
 Maintaining the systems is a full time occupation but the rewards are terrific!

 Having everything within your control is awesome since everything we need is here at the farm.
 This is not to say that everything gets done as there is always more work than the two of us can accomplish.